 When was that last time you gave someone cool Judaica?
-It’s Hanukkah, after all, so consider giving that Jewish social justice junkie in your life some fair trade Hanukkah gelt from Guilt Free Gelt or a new tallit (prayer shawl) or challah covering made by Guatamalan artisans receiving fair wages available at Fair Trade Judaica.
+It’s Hanukkah, after all, so consider giving that Jewish social justice junkie in your life some fair trade Hanukkah gelt from Guilt Free Gelt or a new or covering made by Guatemalan artisans receiving fair wages available at Fair Trade Judaica.
 Check out the fair trade jewelry at Bead for Life or the delicious coffee beans at Equal Exchange.

 5. Give a future of religious pluralism.

 More than ever, the momentum for religious pluralism in Israel is vital, and our voices are needed more than ever to ensure that Israel is a home for all Jews.
 Make a donation to the Israel Religious Action Center to support their work to ensure religious pluralism in Israel.